CtrlK

 Conciseness

 The content is lean and efficient.
-No unnecessary explanations of what tokei or difft are conceptually—it jumps straight to executable commands.
-The comparison table for semantic diffs is compact and informative.
-The 'When to Use' section is borderline unnecessary but brief enough not to be a real issue.
+Every section provides direct, usable commands without explaining what line counting or diffs are.
+The comparison table for difft vs traditional diff is compact and informative rather than verbose.
+The 'When to Use' section is slightly unnecessary (Claude knows when to count lines), but it's brief enough not to significantly waste tokens.

 3 / 3